 Building in energy efficiency with BEPIT

-Drawing on four years of onsite research funded by Innovate UK, we’ve developed a practical, affordable and effective approach to ensuring that ‘as built’ matches ‘as designed.’
-Average newly built homes exhibit a 50% gap between measured and predicted energy performance.
+Drawing on four years of onsite research funded by Innovate UK, we’ve developed a practical, affordable and effective approach to ensuring that ‘as built’ matches ‘as designed’ for new homes.
+Average newly built dwellings exhibit a 50% gap between measured and predicted energy performance.

 BEPIT combines detailed but easily understood learning materials with in-depth facilitation by an expert through each stage of your housebuilding project – design, procurement and construction.

 - Improved design – fewer buildability clashes on site

 - Smoother build – save time spent on snagging